TREASURIES-Yields rise on payrolls anxiety, heavy data week

 "I think what they want to do is outline a plan, reinforce

-the lower (rates) for longer with the idea that that's going to
+the lower for longer with the idea that that's going to drive a

-drive a foundation in the market that won't allow rates to move
+foundation in the market that won't allow rates to move up too

 percent, up from 3.82 percent.